aschombe/C-Script/README.md

 # C-Script
-This branch is WIP, check the `main` branch for the latest stable version (which is still LISP-like).
+This branch is WIP, check the `main` branch for the latest stable version (which is still LISP-like, and written in Rust).
 ## Description
 This is an interpreter (soon to have compiler feature) written in C++.
 Open to feature suggestions.
 Check [main.md](docs/main.md) for more information.